NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Create-NET-Standard-Packages-VS2017.md

     msbuild /t:pack /p:Configuration=Release

 This will generate `AppLogger.YOUR_NAME.1.0.0.nupkg` in the `bin\Release` folder by default, as it builds that configuration.
-If you omit the `/p` switch, the default release will be `Debug`.
+If you omit the `/p` switch, the default configuration will be `Debug`.

 Opening this file in a tool like the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer) and expanding all the nodes, you'll see the following contents: